chonlaphoom/pples-caravan/README.md

 Hello,

 This is a small, minimal terminal UI (TUI) for quick, fun real-time checks of the People's Party (พรรคประชาชน) caravan vehicles for 2026 election.
-The official web tracker streams all caravan lines live at:
+The official web tracker streams (technically  request intervally via https) all caravan lines live at:

 https://election69.peoplesparty.or.th/